Wave-front sets related to quasi-analytic Gevrey sequences: Introduction

-where $\mathcal E^t, t>1,$ is the Roumeu space of ultra-differentiable functions which correspond to the Gevrey sequence $p!^t$.
-The wave-fronts $WF_t(f) $ are equal to wave-front sets $WF _L(f)$ of Section 8.4 in \cite{Ho1}, with $L_p=p^t, t > 1$.
-In particular, if $t=1$, then it agrees with the (real-)analytic wave-front set, $WF _A(f).$
+In the literature it seems to be no (local) wave-front sets which detect heavier singularities than singularities involved in the analytic wave-front set, while there are different kinds of wave-front sets detecting milder singularities.
+For example, if $\WF _A(f)$, $\WF _t(f)$, $t>1$ and $\WF (f)$ are the wave-front sets of a suitable (ultra-)distribution $f$ with respect to analyticity, Gevrey class $\mathcal E^t$ and smoothness, respectively, it is well-known that

-Roughly speaking, in the literature there are no wave-front sets which detect heavier singularities than singularities involwed in the analytic wave front set.
+Here $\mathcal E^t(X)$, $t>1$, is the Roumeu space of ultra-differentiable functions which correspond to the Gevrey sequence $p!^t$.
+(See also Section \ref{sec1} for notations.)
+We refer to \cite{bh, CPRT1, GS, Ho1, K1, K2, P, R, sjos} for the spaces of non-quasi-analytic and quasi-analytic ultradifferentiable functions.
+Note that $\WF _t(f) $ agrees to wave-front sets $\WF _L(f)$ of Section 8.4 in \cite{Ho1}, with $L_p=p^t$ when $t \ge 1$.
+In particular, if $t=1$, then $\WF _t(f)=\WF _A(f)$.